adrelanos/anon-meta-packages/README.md

 Pre-Depends: whonix-legacy
 Depends: whonix-host-shared, virtualbox, ${misc:Depends}
 Suggests: apparmor-profile-virtualbox
-Description: Whonix Host VirtualBox
+Description: Whonix Host Packages for VirtualBox Hosts
-# Whonix Host VirtualBox #
+# Whonix Host Packages for VirtualBox Hosts #

 A metapackage, which installs packages, for a Whonix host operating system using VirtualBox.